 Photographs displayed on computer screens or mobile phones, are rendered using a RGB Colour Model, which is known as the additive system.

 Although the subject matter portrayed is the same, the themed based choice is related with the different reflections and different digital drawing and painting style techniques used.

-The creative process for Receptors, Rainbow and Polarization , were composed during my sabatical year, during a period of reflection and expressionism in my search to properly convey what I wanted to express to other people.
+The creative process for Receptors, Rainbow, Polarization , Exposure were composed during my sabatical year, during a period of reflection and expressionism in my search to properly convey what I wanted to express to other people.